-Groups are organised into districts, collections of groups located near one another.
-The G.S.R.'s of these groups select district Committee members (D.C.M.'s), who become part of the Area Committee (see Chapter Three, page 13).
+Groups are organised into Districts, which are collections of groups located near one another.
+The G.S.R.s of these groups select District Committee Members (D.C.M.s), who become part of the Area Committee (see Chapter Three, page 18).